touchlab/KaMPKit/README.md

 ### Android

 The Android side is somewhat more straightforward.
-Kotlin is the preffered language for Android, and the library can be integrated as just another module library.
+Kotlin is the preferred language for Android, and the library can be integrated as just another module library.
 We'll be updating soon with a general Android integration doc.
 In the meantime, the simplest method would be to copy the shared module into your standard Android build, and use the `app` module as a reference for dependency resolution.

 ### iOS